utkarshgupta2009/Lively/README.md

   4. Italian Serie A
   5. French Ligue 1
 - Capability to show live and upcoming matches worldwide (currently limited to top 5 leagues)
+- Dark and light theme switching for user preference
+- Manual refresh button to update match data on demand
 - MVVM architecture for clean separation of concerns
 - Dependency injection with Dagger Hilt
 - API requests handled by Retrofit and OkHttp